devyboy/wishlist/README.md

-#Wishlist is a shopper's dream!
+# Wishlist is a shopper's dream!
 It’s a one-stop application that easily submits and saves future online purchases.

 How does it work?

-1.Grab a site’s URL and submit it to Wishlist.
+1. Grab a site’s URL and submit it to Wishlist.

 That’s it!
 After saving the product, Wishlist will create an entry in your (future) shopping cart using information directly from the URL’s web page.